 I swear you just can’t make this stuff up.

 However, someone in WWE creative did, as once again the point that John Cena is a superhuman fighting machine has been frustratingly driven home.
 Why frustrating?
 Well, we all know the answer to that one, right?

 Because John Cena is indestructible.
 That’s it.
-Do whatever you want to him, hit him as hard as you like, take the boots to him for a straight hour if you want, beat the man to a bloody pulp and then sit back and watch what ..click here to read more
+Do whatever you want to him, hit him as hard as you like, take the boots to him for a straight hour if you want, beat the man to a bloody pulp and ..click here to read more

 Extreme Rules 2013, john cena, Ryback